Last updated 25 August 2021

 Despite me being a Queenslander born and bred, there is much of my fabulous state I am guilty of not having yet explored.
-I have no valid excuses why in my 55 years, I have not been to Yeppoon and Agnes Waters.
+And there are no valid excuses as to why, in my 55 years, I have not visited Yeppoon and Agnes Waters.
 It took a global pandemic to get me out on the road and exploring these Queensland coastal towns.

-And I’m going to be upfront here.
+And I’m going to be honest here.
 As a travel writer, I haven’t been writing many travel stories.
-So, take heed my reader, this post is long.
+So, my lovely reader, yiou’ve been forewarned, this post is long.

-If you prefer to read about a particular place – use the table of contents (above) to jump to your area of interest.
+If you prefer to skip to a particular place – use the table of contents (above) to ‘jump’ to your area of interest.

 Highway road trips